9460 Participants Needed

 The trial protocol does not specify whether you need to stop taking your current medications.
 It seems focused on lung cancer screening, so it's unlikely that you'll need to change your medications, but you should confirm with the trial coordinators.

-What safety data exists for the Centralized Screening Unit for Lung Cancer?
+What prior data suggests that the Centralized Screening Unit is safe for increasing lung cancer screening?

 This trial is for individuals in the Bronx, New York who may be at risk of lung cancer and could benefit from increased screening.
 The study aims to improve low-dose computed tomography (LDCT) scan rates by implementing a Centralized Screening Unit (CSU).
 Specific eligibility criteria are not provided but likely include those at high risk for lung cancer.